eudoxia0/eudoxia0.github.io/article/_posts/2025-04-15-two-years-of-rust.md

 card: two-years-of-rust.webp
 ---

-I spent the last two years writing b2b SaaS in [Rust], so now is the ideal time to reflect on the experience and write about it.
+I recently wrapped up a job where I spent the last two years writing the backend of a B2B SaaS product in [Rust], so now is the ideal time to reflect on the experience and write about it.

 # Contents